11.12.25

 Features:

-• Gift Plane, Even Care, The Hub and Underground Area are mostly done and fully playable.
+• Playable Areas: Key locations such as Gift Plane, Even Care, The Hub, and the Underground Area are mostly complete and fully playable, forming the core of the game world.

 V 1.3